PrachestaPrachesta

 Do you read your book reviews?
 How do you deal with bad or good ones?

 I love book reviews!
 I read them all, the good, the bad, and the ugly.
 I learn from all of them, namely what I’m doing well and what I need to improve.
 The most telling reviews are the ones that repeat comments, such as what readers enjoyed the most being repeated across several reviews, or conversely what readers disliked the most being repeated across several reviews.
 If, for instance, readers enjoy witty banter but dislike internal dialogue, then that tells me I should strengthen the witty banter in future books and lessen the internal dialogue.
 Now, I wish to make clear that I write for myself, not for readers, not to mention every reader enjoys something different.
 What one reader likes, another reader hates.
-One reviewer can express a love for epilogues while another reviewer expresses a hate for epilogues.
+One reviewer can express love for epilogues while another reviewer expresses hate for epilogues.
 Thus, I write what I want to read.
 I’m not going to ignore good advice, however, when given.
 Reading reviews is much like attending a writing group critique.
 Everyone has an opinion, and they’re all worth hearing, but only a portion share your vision and style.
 There are plenty of reviews out there that will offer nothing of value, such as the ones who didn’t finish reading past the first chapter yet felt the need to post a review espousing that.
 All I can say is I’m obviously not the writer for them.
 I think it’s a missed opportunity for writers, however, not to read book reviews (especially the negative reviews!).
-Some of the best writing advice I’ve received have been from reviews.
+Some of the best writing advice I’ve received has been from reviews.

 What other authors are you friends with, and how do they help you become a better writer?